 - < 3.5 Not fundable

 In addition, each Primary and Secondary Reviewer is asked to rank order each application of all applications they reviewed as Primary and Secondary Reviewer.
-Applications ranked in the top ~1/3 by both reviewers will be discussed at the Grant Review Panel meeting, as well as any application ranked #1 by either reviewer.
+Top ranked applications will be discussed at the Grant Review Panel meeting.
 The other applications are not discussed but applicants receive comments from the two reports.

 Applications are assessed based on:

 - Track record of the applicant and research environment

 - Merit of the proposal and justification of the request

 - Potential impact of the Banting Research Foundation funding on the research program

 - The letter of support from the Institution is also taken into consideration